Dynamics 365 for Supply Chain Management 2019 Release Wave 2 features.

 Coming in early 2020, Dynamics 365 Supply Chain users will have access to a small package shipping (SPS) module that will provide additional flexibility in how they process end user shipping options.
 The features will allow customers to specify their preferred method of shipping and receive back the tracking number and charges, and automatically route these charges to the sales order specified.

 Starting in October 2019, Dynamics 365 for Finance and Operations will expand the integration available to the Common Data Service.
-With a dual-write setup, your business data will be available for integration with other applications within the Dynamics 365 family, or outside platforms without impacting your system performance.
-The framework is flexible, allowing custom entities based on your specific requirements.
-The standard data entities will be released in phases.
-The first release will include a wide range of rich business data including:
+With a dual-write setup, your Microsoft Dynamics business data will be available for integration with other applications within the Dynamics 365 ERP and CRM app family, or outside platforms without impacting your system performance.

-The dual-write capability is a synchronous process that will allow near real time access to crucial data.
-Need to create a dashboard for your production floor?
+Need to create a dashboard for your team members from the production floor?
 Power BI will be able to display information about the product being manufactured, where it needs to go, and where help is needed to ensure delivery.
-Using PowerApps, you can harness your data and develop custom applications, all with no programming experience.
+Using PowerApps, you can harness your data and develop custom Microsoft applications, all with no programming experience.

 A common issue for businesses is the inability to configure business documents for email or printing.
 By using Microsoft Word and Excel templates, Dynamics 365 for Finance and Operations customers will be able to leverage easy to modify templates to quickly deploy accurate and automated delivery of business documents.
 The features will come out in several phases.